Skip to main content

 High levels of chronic stress can suppress testosterone production, as the body prioritizes cortisol synthesis.
 Similarly, suboptimal thyroid function can impair metabolic processes that support hormone synthesis and utilization.

 Consider the relationship between testosterone and estrogen.
 While estrogen is the primary female sex hormone, men also produce estrogen through the conversion of testosterone by an enzyme called aromatase.
-This conversion is a normal physiological process, but excessive aromatization can lead to elevated in men, contributing to symptoms such as gynecomastia and water retention.
+This conversion is a normal physiological process, but excessive aromatization can lead to elevated estrogen levels in men, contributing to symptoms such as gynecomastia and water retention.

 In women, a balanced ratio of testosterone to estrogen is crucial for overall health.
 These intricate relationships underscore the need for a holistic perspective when considering any hormonal intervention.
 A narrow focus on a single hormone without considering its broader systemic context risks unintended consequences.